http4k/http4k/src/docs/blog/typesafe_websockets/index.md

 title: http4k blog: Websockets.
 But typesafe.
 And testable.
 Without the Server.
-description: An overview of Websocket support in http4k
+description: An overview of typesafe Websocket support in http4k

 # Websockets.
 But typesafe.
 And testable.
 Without the Server.